Greasys.net, and Greasys.org

 Social responsibility and a positive outlook, are a must in business.
 It is important that Greasys have both a Greasy and Less Greasy menus, because it could be argued that it is not right to force people to take a decision that is less healthy because there is no option.
 But it is also important to be inclusive and offer meals for people with preferences that are trending, like vegan or vegetarian diets.
 Just because we love juicy burgers doesn’t mean we need to hate those who don’t, right?
 They are welcome and should feel it.
 The second menu should also be core competency related.
 Items like pan seared chicken burgers, fish burgers, salads, fruit bowls, dried fruit chips, and others, that could serve as a healthier meal, or complement a burger as a side that can improve the balance of the meal.
 Also, menus must have a disclaimer regarding the nutritional content of foods, with calories, cholesterol, saturated fats, trans fats, allergy warnings, etc. Prominently displayed in the menus, along with a clear statement that it important to have a balanced diet, per dietary guidelines.
 We are not legal consultants, and we advise our customers get advice from qualified legal counsel as part of their due diligence prior to purchasing a domain and prior to communicating to market.
 It is a part of operating any business.

-@Greasys.com email addresses are also appealing in a extremely wide range from very casual to formal, and retain great credibility:
+@Greasys.com email addresses are also appealing in an extremely wide range from very casual to formal, while retaining professionalism and great credibility:

 The main application of Greasys is of course, a chain of diners, or fast food restaurants, or BBQ restaurants, or airport concessions or a catering service, or a line of pre-cooked and well-seasoned frozen foods available at supermarkets.
 But it could also make a great name in other uses of the word greasy.
 For instance, it would make a great name for a business that provides mechanic repair and / or maintenance service for cars, aircraft, heavy equipment, industrial machinery, bicycles, motorcycles, or marine engines, or even a subscription service that oils customer’s guns on a predetermined schedule.